pycom/pycom-micropython-sigfox/docs/library/machine.WDT.rst

 class WDT -- watchdog timer
 ===========================

+.. only:: not port_pycom_esp32

     The WDT is used to restart the system when the application crashes and ends up into a non recoverable state.
 Once started it cannot be stopped or reconfigured in any way.
 After enabling, the application must "feed" the watchdog periodically to prevent it from expiring and resetting the system.

+.. only:: port_pycom_esp32

+    The WDT is used to restart the system when the application crashes and ends up into a non recoverable state.
+After enabling, the application must "feed" the watchdog periodically to prevent it from expiring and resetting the system.

 Example usage::

     from machine import WDT
-    wdt = WDT(timeout=2000)  # enable it with a timeout of 2s
+    wdt = WDT(timeout=2000)  # enable it with a timeout of 2 seconds
     wdt.feed()

-Availability of this class: pyboard, WiPy.

 Constructors
 ------------

-.. class:: WDT(id=0, timeout=5000)
+.. class:: WDT(id=0, timeout)

    Create a WDT object and start it.
-The timeout must be given in seconds and the minimum value that is accepted is 1 second.
-Once it is running the timeout cannot be changed and the WDT cannot be stopped either.
+The ``id`` can only be 0.
+   See the ``init`` method for the parameters of initialisation.

 Methods
 -------

+.. class:: init(timeout)

+   Initializes the watchdog timer.
+The timeout must be given in milliseconds.
+   Once it is running the WDT cannot be stopped but the timeout can be re-configured at any point in time.

 .. method:: wdt.feed()